-The average scale scores for the Olympus 10th graders are substantially lower than the corresponding average scale scores for Washington, while the average scale scores for the Olympus 11th graders are substantially higher than the corresponding average scale scores in ELA, math, and science.
+The average scale scores for the Olympus 10th graders are substantially lower than the corresponding average scale scores for Washington, while the average scale scores for the Olympus 11th graders are substantially higher than the corresponding average scale scores in ELA, math, and science (Table 31).
 More details are provided below.

-- Olympus 10th graders posted average scale scores that were 37 and 53 scale score points lower in ELA and math than the corresponding scores for the state. - Olympus 11th graders posted average scale scores that were 28 and 22 scale score points lower in ELA and math than the corresponding scores for the state. - On the 11th grade science assessment, the average scale score for Olympus was 704.3 which was 8.2 scale score points higher than the average scale score of 696.1 achieved by other Washington students.
+- Olympus 10th graders posted average scale scores that were 37 and 53 scale score points lower in ELA and math than the corresponding scores for the state. - Olympus 11th graders posted average scale scores that were 28 and 22 scale score points lower in ELA and math than the corresponding scores for the state. - On the 11th grade science assessment, the average scale score for Olympus was 8.2 scale score points higher than the average scale score achieved by other Washington students.